lee44/FirstPick/README.md

 ![Screenshot_20191113-152013_PickFirst](https://user-images.githubusercontent.com/13184429/68813056-7c79bc00-0629-11ea-8cf1-d54d814a4ad8.jpg)

 ## How to Use
 All participants place and hold one finger onto screen.
-The app will select one finger.
+The app will draw a colored circle for each finger and after a few seconds will hide all circles but one.
+The finger with the only circle will have been selected first.